Mounting the Horizon

 Framed by materialist, poststructuralist, and posthumanist theory, along with more recent work in object-oriented philosophy, this thesis posits alternative, anti-hierarchical configurations of human subjects and non-human objects.
 Part I: Artifacts on the Loose is a work of theory-rooted speculative fiction; Part II: Models for an Object-oriented Worldview is a critical exposition of art and curatorial projects in relation to OOO.

-I currently hold the position of Manager of Library Special Collections at the School of the Art Institute of Chicago, where I direct a public exhibition and lecture program, offer weekly project advising for students and faculty, and serve on graduate critique panels while managing an internationally renowned collection of artists’ publications and several archives focused on the history of artist-run spaces in Chicago.
+From 2014 - 2018 I worked as Manager of Library Special Collections at the School of the Art Institute of Chicago, where I directed a public exhibition and lecture program, offered weekly project advising for students and faculty, and served on graduate critique panels while managing an internationally renowned collection of artists’ publications and several archives focused on the history of artist-run spaces in Chicago.

-My focus has been on creating opportunities for students to share their curatorial vision and research across campus and with the broader Chicago community.
-To get a sense of the exhibitions and events I facilitate in this vein, visit the online exhibitions archive.
+In addition to developing a diverse, relevant, and inspiring collection, my focus was on creating opportunities for students to share their curatorial vision and research across campus and with the broader Chicago community.
+To get a sense of the exhibitions and events I facilitated in this vein, visit the online exhibitions archive.